Budgeting Tips for Students — Living on Limited Income Without Crashing

 Tip 5 — the social spending category needs a number

-Saying "no" to every group dinner is not a sustainable strategy.
+Saying "no" to every group dinner isn't a sustainable strategy.
 Saying "no" to four out of five is.
 Setting a specific monthly social-spending budget (say, $80) and treating the four expensive outings as the choice between which ones to attend rather than which ones to skip flips the question from "can I afford this?" to "is this the one I'm using my budget on?"

 The framing matters.
 A $25 dinner that consumes a quarter of the social budget for the month carries a different weight than a $25 dinner that feels like just-this-once.
 Putting a number on the category makes the trade-offs visible.